Detecting Hidden Webcams with Delay-Tolerant Similarity of Simultaneous Observation: Evaluation Procedure

 \subsubsection{Parameter setting}

 For this research, we used an Android-based Nexus 6P and a D-Link Wi-Fi camera (DCS-936L) to perform data collection.
+Network data was encrypted via WPA2.
 Unless otherwise noted, the parameters in Table \ref{para-set} were used for our experiments.

-As seen in Table \ref{para-set}, the testing environment of the experiments is an 80 square meter room with illumination.
-The window size of the recordings (network traffic recording and video recording) is 60 seconds.
-Different angles between the hidden Wi-Fi camera and the detectors are also being considered.
-Testing angles included 0 degree, 90 degrees, and 180 degrees.
-The video compression algorithm of the Wi-Fi camera is H.264 with 720p resolution, and the video compression algorithm of the mobile phone is H.264 with both 720p and 1080p as resolutions.